habolanos/ruby-fundamentals/webapp/README.md

 # README

 This README would normally document whatever steps are necessary to get the application up and running.

+Comands commons:

+Create controller with name = home and action index

+`rails generate controller home index`

 Things you may want to cover: